 - Someone is at the furniture maker’s to collect a new set of furniture

-- Someone is taking delivery of metal gates and doors from a welder’s and he needs to move them to his building site
+- Someone is taking delivery of metal gates and doors from a welder’s and he needs to move them to his building site You can go through tig welder buying guide.

 - A group of traders from small towns and villages have come to a city market to purchase wares which they need to move to the hinterland